 How Does WIL Benefit Students?

-For many students, higher education involves gaining the necessary skills to be ready for the future of work.
-However, the jobs available today require more than just theoretical or discipline specific knowledge.
-Students need to graduate with a diverse skill set, ready to apply their knowledge to any new context.
-This type of experiential program provides effective learning opportunities in which students can apply their theoretical knowledge in a real, professional work situation and also develop vital skills like leadership and collaboration.
+For many students, higher education involves gaining the necessary skills to be ready for future work placements.
+However, the jobs available today require more than just theoretical or discipline-specific knowledge.
+Graduates need a diverse skill set, ready to apply their knowledge to any new context.
+This type of experiential program provides effective learning opportunities in which students are able to apply their theoretical knowledge in a real, professional work situation and also develop vital skills like leadership and collaboration.
 By participating in WIL programs, students can boost their employment prospects, be introduced to a network of peers and helpful industry contacts, and better support their transition from study to career.

 Research has indicated that well-planned and managed WIL experiences help students to: